 Local councils often have specific requirements.
 Most will want you speak to them before you make any decisions.
 They'll also be able to tell you if you need a building or planning permit.
 Speaking to your council is an important step in the process — even if you've been through it before.

-Use the Know Your Council website to source your council's contact details.
+Visit Know Your Council to source your council's contact details.

 Common planning and building permit applications

 Situations where you'll probably need a planning or building permit for a shop or commercial premises are: